Student loans simply explained!

 Information Source: Institute for Fiscal Studies (IFS)

 Universities are allowed to raise tuition fees each year in line with inflation.
-Maximum annual fees (charged by the majority of universities) for courses starting in 2020 will remain at £9,250.
+Maximum annual fees (charged by the majority of universities) are currently capped at £9,250.

 You can get additional student finance to help towards your living costs at university/college; however maintenance grants were replaced with maintenance loans in 2016.
 As a result, students from lower-income families, who now have to borrow more to fund themselves through university, are graduating with the highest debts, of over £57,000.